 At this point, the elegant woman stepped in, upset.
 “It’s not funny,” she said in a crisp Antipodean accent, “Those children were kidnapped and never found.
 Did you read the placard?”

 “Yes.
 You should.
 It is actually very touching.”

-Her eyes were clouded with emotion as she turned on her heel and left, troubled, I knew, by the state of a society in which couples on a Sunday jaunt laugh at the tragedies of the vulnerable, use the disappearances and probable deaths of innocent children as light entertainment.
+Her eyes were clouded with emotion as she turned on her heel and left, horrified, I knew, by the state of a society in which couples on a Sunday jaunt laugh at the tragedies of the vulnerable, use the disappearances and probable deaths of innocent children as light entertainment.